It’s frustrating, isn’t it?

 39. Don’t take your children’s disrespectful behaviour too personally

-Remember that your children are still maturing – just as all of us are.
+Remember that your children are still maturing and gaining wisdom – just as all of us are.

 Children and teenagers are learning to manage their thoughts and emotions.
 If they’re acting out, it’s a sign that they need more help and guidance.